catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 Striping Volumes and RAID0
 ==========================

 These techniques provide improved I/O performance by distributing I/O requests across multiple disks.
-While the implementation differs between the two options the resulting setups provide the same benefits.
+While the implementation differs between the two options, the resulting setups provide the same benefits.

-Due to the nature of the way block storage is implemented on Catalyst Cloud it is already using distributed IO and coupled with the recent raising of the IOPS cap from 500 to 1000 this change may not have as much impact on performance as it would have previously.
+Due to the way block storage is implemented on Catalyst Cloud, it is already using distributed IO, and coupled with the recent raising of the IOPS cap from 500 to 1000, this change may not have as much impact on performance as it would have had previously.

-That being said there has been cases where a noticeable increase was seen, especially with Windows as the operating system on the VM.
-So for the sake of completeness
+That being said, there have been cases where a noticeable increase was seen, especially with Windows as the operating system on the VM.
+So for the sake of completeness:

 RAID0 with LVM
 --------------

 Of the two approaches outlined here, this would be the preferred option.
 This example will use `md`_ the Multiple Device driver aka Linux Software RAID and the associated tool `mdadm`_ to create a software defined RAID device and then `LVM`_ adds a logical volume on top of that.

-First find the details of the two disks we will use in the RAID array, in this example they will be /dev/vdb and /dev/vdc.
+First find the details of the two disks we will use in the RAID array.
+In this example they will be /dev/vdb and /dev/vdc.

 .. _md: https://linux.die.net/man/4/md
 .. _mdadm: https://raid.wiki.kernel.org/index.php/RAID_setup